vyos/vyos-documentation/docs/configuration/interfaces/pppoe.rst

    When set the interface is enabled for "dial-on-demand".

-   Use this command to instruct the system to establish a PPPoE connections automatically once traffic passes through the interface.
+   Use this command to instruct the system to establish a PPPoE connection automatically once traffic passes through the interface.
 A disabled on-demand connection is established at boot time and remains up.
 If the link fails for any reason, the link is brought back up immediately.